gavinmgrant/omitplastic/README.md

 * SWR - React hooks for data fetching
 * Vercel - platform for deploying and hosting
 * React Spring - component animations
+* Cheerio - library for parsing and manipulating HTML and XML

 ## Setup